 If you have built Routinator using Cargo, you have made your own decisions with regards to the user that it runs as and the privileges it has.
 There is no default configuration file, as it is your choice if you want to use one.

-$HOME/.routinator.conf file and if it exists, use it.
-If no
+$HOME/.routinator.conf exists and if it does, use it.

 You can view the default settings Routinator runs with using: